-The Super Stallion 8x8 is a logistics vehicle developed and produced by Ashok Leyland, a flagship company of Hinduja Group.
-The vehicle was developed on the Stallion platform, which is a vital cargo transport truck in the Indian Army’s logistics vehicles fleet.
+The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of Hinduja Group.
+The vehicle was evolved from the Stallion platform, which is a vital cargo transport truck in the Indian Army’s logistics vehicles fleet.

-The indigenously developed 8x8 Super Stallion High Mobility Vehicle (HMV) was introduced in March 2012.
+The indigenously developed 8×8 Super Stallion High Mobility Vehicle (HMV) was introduced in March 2012.
 The vehicle is configured to offer high mobility and power in highly demanding desert environments.

-The Super Stallion range of vehicles is produced in three different versions to meet the challenging requirements of the armed forces.
-These variants include the Super Stallion 6x6 HMV, Super Stallion 8x8 HMV and Super Stallion Field Artillery Tractor (FAT).
+The Super Stallion range of vehicles consists of three different versions, which are designed to meet the challenging requirements of the armed forces.
+These variants include the Super Stallion 6×6 HMV, Super Stallion 8×8 HMV, Super Stallion 10×10 HMV, Super Stallion 12×12 HMV, Super Stallion 6×4 HMV, and Super Stallion Field Artillery Tractor (FAT).

-The fleet management system (FMS) aboard the vehicle enhances the operational efficiency and fleet readiness.
-The FMS assists the fleet managers to follow fleet and fuel utilisation and service related issues.
-It will also help to schedule preventive and remedial maintenance.
+The fleet management system (FMS) aboard the vehicle enhances the operational efficiency and fleet readiness by assisting the fleet managers to follow fleet and fuel utilisation and service related issues.
+It also helps to schedule preventive and remedial maintenance.

-The Super Stallion 8x8 has a length of 9.77m, height of 3.29m and a width of 2.5m.
-The unladen weight of the vehicle is 14.3t.
-The payload capacity of the vehicle is 12t on smooth terrains and 10t on hard terrains.
+The Super Stallion 8×8 has a length of 9.77m, height of 3.29m and a width of 2.5m.
+With a gross weight of 38t, the vehicle can carry payloads weighing up to 25t.
+The vehicle can accommodate 20 people in its load or troop carrier configuration.

 High mobility vehicle (HMV) weapons and engine

-The Super Stallion 8x8 comes with no standard weapon systems.
-The cabin of the Super Stallion 8x8 is installed with brackets for holding weapons of the driver and his associate.
+The Super Stallion 8×8 comes with no standard weapon systems.
+It is installed with brackets for holding weapons of the driver and his associate.

-The Super Stallion 8x8 vehicle has a maximum speed of 90km/h.
+The Super Stallion 8×8 vehicle has a maximum speed of 90km/h.
 The turning radius of the vehicle is 27m.
 The vehicle has a 400mm ground clearance to run effectively on uneven terrains.
-It can negotiate a gradient of 30°.
-The approach / departure angle of the vehicle is 35°.
+It can negotiate a gradient of 30°, while its approach / departure angle is 35°.

-The vehicle is equipped with a cylinder assisted power steering.
-The suspension system includes front axle only shock absorbers and parabolic suspension at the front, as well as boogie suspension at rear.
+The vehicle features a cylinder-assisted power steering.
+Its suspension system includes front axle only shock absorbers and parabolic suspension at the front, as well as boogie suspension at rear.